gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 My hands tighten on the haft of the spear that lies across my knees next to the lantern.
-It won't be much use if the things that are supposed to live in the water below us wake up, but having it ready eases the itch from my oath a little---just enough that I only want to scratch the inside of my skull instead of gouging out my eyes with my fingernails.
+It won't be much use if the things that are supposed to live in the water below us wake up, but having it ready eases the itch from my oath a little—just enough that I only want to scratch the inside of my skull instead of gouging out my eyes with my fingernails.

 The worst part is, I should have seen this coming.
 He's been pulling this